Interacting Quantum Fields on de Sitter Space

 with $\varepsilon^2 =- (\cos \psi \, \partial_\psi)^2 +(\cos \psi)^{2}\mu^2r^2$. \end{proof}

 \begin{remark} Inspecting Proposition~\ref{thhm} and applying the polarisation identity to \eqref{eqMagicFormB}, we find

 Note that \eqref{bounded-magic} is an identity of bounded operators, with the right hand side initially defined on smooth functions, using arguments similar to those used in the proof of Proposition \ref{porp4.13} to define $(\sinh\pi|\varepsilon|)^{-1} | \mathbb{cos}_\psi |$ on smooth functions.
-Hence, the unbounded operator $\omega $ introduced in Proposition~\ref{thhm} satisfies (for example, on the dense set of smooth functions in $L^2(S^1, \, r{\rm d}\psi)$) the operator identity